Jastine-S/Introduction-to-Web-Assignment-CSS221/README.md

 ## About Me
 My name is Jastine S Mitawas

-I am a Bachelor of Science with Education Mathematics and ICT (BSC-MICT-EDU) second year student interested in web development, networking, and technology.
+I am a Bachelor of Science with Education Mathematics and ICT (BSC-MICT-EDU) second year student at Mzumbe University Main cumpus Morogoro interested in web development, networking, and technology.

 ## Skills
 - HTML
 - CSS
 - JavaScript
 - Computer Networking
+- Mathematics

 ## Hobbies
 - Learning new technologies